Ayan-web/inertia/README.md

-#frist.py
+# first.py
- is python with sqlite3
+it is a program with sqlite3
-#app1.py
+# app.py
- is a simple gui with table push button ,table and some different events
+ it is a gui program with pyqt5 which has
+- tables
+- pushbuttons
+- lables